Content Delivery Network (CDN)

 We advised enabling CDN for the first time during a lower traffic period because display may be broken while assets are picked up by the various zones.
 It can take up to 10 minutes for assets to be dispersed to the CDN zones.

-We also advise adding an SSL on your domain first to ensure your CDN zone is generated securely and the assets are loaded over SSL.
+We also advise adding an SSL on your domain first to ensure your CDN zone is generated securely and the assets are automatically loaded over SSL.

 - Login to the User Portal